THE END OF OUR ACTIONS

 The Human Function

-Aristotle's first step is to note that we think the best good is "happiness" (εὐδαιμονία).
+Aristotle's first step is to note that the best good is itself "happiness" (εὐδαιμονία).

-There are various things people try to have in their lives, but Aristotle thinks that most people believe on reflection that happiness is the good it benefits them most to possess.
+There are various things people try to have in their lives, but Aristotle says that most people believe on reflection that happiness is the good it benefits them most to possess.

 This takes us forward one small step in the inquiry.
 It takes us to the conclusion that